Imagine Dragons are probably the most successful band of the 2010s.

 The Killers are a classic band that opened up the 21st century.
 Although they’re usually categorized as alternative rock or indie rock, the band explored other territories as well, most notably new wave and even post-punk stuff.

 Their music is as honest as their philanthropic work over the years.
 There are a total of six albums in their catalog, but we’d recommend the earlier stuff if you want to get into them.
-Either way, it’s not a band that you should overlook.
+The song Mr. Brightside has great lyrics and music and is a perfect example.
+This is not a band that you should overlook.

 Panic!
 At The Disco